laravel/docs/queries.md

 <a name="advanced-join-clauses"></a>
 #### Advanced Join Clauses

 You may also specify more advanced join clauses.
-To get started, pass a `Closure` as the second argument into the `join` method.
-The `Closure` will receive a `JoinClause` object which allows you to specify constraints on the `join` clause:
+To get started, pass a closure as the second argument into the `join` method.
+The closure will receive a `JoinClause` object which allows you to specify constraints on the `join` clause:

     DB::table('users')
             ->join('contacts', function ($join) {